Google Search Console vs Google Analytics: 29 Advantages: What You Need to Know

 Step 3: Scroll down and click “Social.”
 You will see which social media sites are sending you visitors.

 Notice: You can change the date range.
-A one-week view is a default.
+A one-week view is the default.
 This may not be enough to give you a comprehensive view of which social media sites are sending you traffic.

-Google Analytics can offer you other important metrics as well.
+Google Analytics can also provide you with other important metrics.

-Knowing which pages most interest your site visitors is crucial in understanding your target audience.
+Knowing which pages most interest your site visitors is crucial to understanding your target audience.
 Replicate content that interests them.

 How to know your best-performing content: